Doirani railway station: Facilities

 The old station building is a village landmark but is no longer used.
 It now houses a cafeteria and refreshment bar, however it is still owned by GEOSE A. E. The newer station building has recently been repaired and upgraded; however, it is closed.
 The single platform is unpaved; as of (2021) the station is unstaffed, with no staffed booking office and just simple waiting rooms.
 Access to the platforms is via crossing the lines.
 The platforms have no outside seating, Dot-matrix display departure and arrival screens or timetable poster boards for passenger information.
 The station remains little more than an unstaffed halt, subject to vandalism and neglect.

 Services

+As of 12 May 2025, Line 3 of the Thessaloniki Regional Railway calls at this station: service is currently limited, with two trains per day to Thessaloniki (trains 1635 and 3633), one train per day to Serres (3632), and one train per day to Drama (1634, via Serres).

-It is served by long-distance Regional services between Thessaloniki and Alexandroupolis, as well as a signal Proastiakos stopping service from Thessaloniki.
+It was also served by two long-distance trains between Thessaloniki and Alexandroupolis, but the service is currently suspended.